rgomez31UAQ/QRytr-SMS/README.md

 -Explicitly overwrite all arrays containing plaintext or cryptographic material after use, to remove them from the stack and SRAM.

+-Facilitate group keys to share QR codes in a group chat.

 # FAQ
 ## hardware
 Q: Could we run the whole device on 3.3V?